netdata/netdata/health/notifications/rocketchat/README.md

 SEND_ROCKETCHAT="YES"

 # Login to rocket.chat and create an incoming webhook.
 You need only one for all
-# your netdata servers (or you can have one for each of your netdata).
+# your Netdata servers (or you can have one for each of your Netdata).
-# Without it, netdata cannot send rocketchat notifications.
+# Without it, Netdata cannot send rocketchat notifications.
 ROCKETCHAT_WEBHOOK_URL="<your_incoming_webhook_url>"

 # if a role's recipients are not configured, a notification will be send to